The outfits Kate and Camilla wore to the coronation

 - Published

-Celebrating British design and craftsmanship, and incorporating floral emblems from across the UK, crowds at last saw Catherine, Princess of Wales and Queen Camilla's coronation gowns, as they arrived at Westminster Abbey.
+Celebrating British design and craftsmanship, crowds at last saw Catherine, Princess of Wales and Queen Camilla's coronation gowns, as they arrived at Westminster Abbey.

 Catherine, Princess of Wales